Saborknight/9liners-and-notepad/readme.md

 This work is licensed under the Arma Public License - Share Alike

 ## Issues
 Have any issues?
 Feature requests?
 Want to add on any more sheets?
-[Submit an issue](https://github.com/Saborknight/9liner-and-notepad/issues/new)!
+[Submit an issue](https://github.com/Saborknight/9liners-and-notepad/issues/new)!

 # For Developers
-Send in your [Pull Requests](https://github.com/Saborknight/9liner-and-notepad/pulls) for any changes you would like to be made to the mod.
+Send in your [Pull Requests](https://github.com/Saborknight/9liners-and-notepad/pulls) for any changes you would like to be made to the mod.
 Any and all help in the development of this mod is very welcome.

+## Install
 Currently the build system is being worked on.
 Once done, this will allow for easy building of the mod for use in Arma 3.

 The build system will require:
-- Python 3.6 or higher
+- Python 3
 - Arma 3 Tools on Steam

+## Naming conventions
+There are a few ways this mod has been named in the past (9liners_and_notepad, 9liner_and_notepad, 9Liners_and_Notepad, 9Liner_and_Notepad, nineliner_and_notepad, etc.)

+To normalise these names, and make them less likely to run into problems in the future regarding the inclusion of a number in the name:
+- for code: nineliners_and_notepad
+- for urls: 9liners-and-notepad
+- for presentation: 9Liners & Notepad

+### Prefixes
+The prefix `nln_` should be used where appropriate to avoid any potential name clashes with other mods.

+## Contact
 For any questions, contact Saborknight (Arend) on the [BI Forums](https://forums.bistudio.com/profile/1135269-arend-the-bastard/) or the 7th Air Assault Brigade's [Discord](http://bit.ly/7aa-join-discord).